ExodusMovement/schemasafe/doc/Platform-support.md

 ---

-For code clarity and performance, compatibility with older platform versions than which are supported by upstream is not targeted in this package, but that should be possible by using [Babel](https://github.com/babel/babel).
+For code clarity and performance, older platform versions which are not supported by upstream are not targeted by this package, but that should be possible by using [Babel](https://github.com/babel/babel).

 Depending on the use-case, that might require either processing just the generated code with Babel,